 - Rockwell Hardness Test: Relatively fast, suitable for quickly testing large batches of samples.

-- Vickers Hardness Test: Relatively slow because the diagonal length of the diamond-shaped impression needs to be measured.
+- Vickers Hardness Test: It is relatively slow.
+Because the diagonal length of the diamond-shaped impression needs to be measured.

 Precision And Accuracy

-- Rockwell Hardness Test: It provides high testing precision and accuracy, especially suitable for measuring high-hardness materials.
+- Rockwell Hardness Test: It provides high testing precision and accuracy.
+It is especially suitable for measuring high-hardness materials.

 - Vickers Hardness Test: It also provides high precision and accuracy, especially for hard materials.